parallel-markets/handbook/conduct/anti-corruption.md

 This term also includes anyone acting on behalf of any of the above.

 On occasion, a non-US government official may attempt to solicit or extort improper payments or anything of value from Company employees or agents.
-Such employees or agents must inform the non-US government official that the Company does not engage in such conduct and immediately contact our Legal Dapartment ([legal@parallelmarkets.com](mailto:legal@parallelmarkets.com)).
+Such employees or agents must inform the non-US government official that the Company does not engage in such conduct and immediately contact our Legal Department ([legal@parallelmarkets.com](mailto:legal@parallelmarkets.com)).

 ### Commercial Bribery
 Bribery involving commercial (non-governmental parties) is also prohibited under this Anti-Corruption Policy.
 To this end, Company employees and agents shall not offer, promise, authorize the payment of, or pay or provide anything of value to any employee, agent, or representative of another company to induce or reward the improper performance of any function or any business-related activity.
 Company employees and agents also shall not request, agree to receive, or accept anything of value from any employee, agent, or representative of another company or entity as an inducement or reward for the improper performance of any function or business-related activity.